 After sedation, your surgeon will “infiltrate” the area to be liposuctioned by injecting a solution of lidocaine (to numb) and epinephrine (to reduce bleeding) along with sterile saline.
-In addition to numbing and reducing bleeding, this solution is absorbed by the fat cells, causing the cells to puff up, making them easier to remove.
+In addition to numbing and reducing bleeding, this solution is absorbed by the fat, causing the fat to puff up, making them easier to remove.

-After the infused solution has been absorbed by the fat cells your surgeon will make tiny incisions in inconspicuous areas, such as in natural skin folds and creases, or in your underwear line.
+After the infused solution has been absorbed by the fat, your surgeon will make tiny incisions in inconspicuous areas, such as in natural skin folds and creases, or in your underwear line.
 The surgeon will insert the PAL cannula into these tiny incisions to aspirate (or suction) the fat.

 The length of the aspiration process will vary according to the extent of the procedure and the patient type.
 For instance, a micro-sculpting procedure on an athlete might last a shorter time, while a more aggressive procedure on an overweight patient could last many hours.

-In the first few days after surgery you should rest quietly.
-Most patients will take a pain medication for one or two weeks, but patients should consult with their doctor before taking aspirin or other anti-inflammatory medications.
-You can expect swelling and bruising to resolve over the course of a few weeks.
+In the first few days after surgery, you should rest quietly.
+Most patients will take pain medication for one or two weeks, but patients should consult with their doctor before taking aspirin or other anti-inflammatory medications.
+You can expect swelling and bruising to resolve over a few weeks.